Workflow automation with Prefect 2#

 )

-You can also choose to connect to an already existing cluster by using the same Coiled cluster name (see our page on Reusing clusters) or by using the scheduler address.
+You can also connect to an existing cluster by using the same Coiled cluster name or the scheduler address (see Reusing clusters).
 For example:

 from prefect_dask import DaskTaskRunner